Reasoning4Code/ConRAD/README.md

 }
 ```

+## 🙏 Acknowledgements

+This work builds upon and is grateful to the following projects:

+- [SWE-bench](https://github.com/princeton-nlp/SWE-bench) — benchmark for evaluating program repair on real-world GitHub issues.
+- [SWE-agent](https://github.com/princeton-nlp/SWE-agent) — agent framework for autonomous software engineering.
+- [Agentless](https://github.com/OpenAutoCoder/Agentless) — a simple, agentless approach to resolving software issues.

+We thank the authors for open-sourcing their work.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.